Bridging the finance gap for Nature

 Directing capital to projects that are expected to provide ecosystem benefits inevitably requires an evaluation of hoped-for environmental rewards in monetary terms.

-When making the business case for investing in an ecosystem/biodiversity project, an anthropocentric approach to Nature is inevitably needed and, indeed, establishes the methodological starting point of environmental economics.
-Nevertheless, evaluating an environmental project in economic terms is only an instrumental approach which doesn’t imply the denial of the intrinsic value of Nature.
+When making the business case for investing in an ecosystem/biodiversity project, an anthropocentric approach to Nature is inevitable and therefore becomes the methodological starting point of environmental economics.
+Indeed, evaluating an environmental project in economic terms is only an instrumental approach which doesn’t imply the denial of the intrinsic value of Nature.

-Natural Capital is the key concept used in environmental economics, as it transforms Nature (or parts of Nature) into valuable assets based on an anthropocentric approach to Nature, given that they deliver beneficial ecosystem services to people.
+Natural Capital is the key concept used in environmental economics as it transforms Nature (or parts of Nature) into valuable assets, given that they deliver beneficial ecosystem services to people.

 Accordingly, investors have developed various methodological approaches for estimating the monetary value of the environmental good that is likely to derive from each financial investment.

-Typically, investors, according to specific pre-defined targets of a minimum environmental return on investment, will carry out an evaluation – for each type of project – of issues such as relevance and scale, targeted environmental outcomes, the economic value of these outcomes for society, and the risks and terminal value of each project.
-Finally, based on these evaluations, Investors will then calculate the environmental return on the investment.
+Typically, investors, according to pre-defined targets of a minimum environmental return on investment, will carry out an evaluation – for each type of project – of issues such as relevance and scale, targeted environmental outcomes, their economic value for society and the risks and terminal value of each project.
+Investors, based on these evaluations, will then calculate the environmental return on the investment.

 Project developers therefore need to understand and define well these issues in order that the Nature outcomes (net gains) of their planned actions can be easily and properly assessed and quantified.
 Investors will then face the challenge of defining the economic value and, subsequently, the financial performance of a proposed ecosystem project.